Updated through June 29, 2019

-2019 (Columbus): Jonathan Mensah has made three regular-season appearances (all starts) in 2019.
+2019 (Columbus): Jonathan Mensah has made 15 regular-season appearances (15 starts at centerback) in 2019.
 He made his 2019 regular-season debut in a home match against the New York Red Bulls (March 2).
-Mensah helped the club record consecutive shutouts on the road against the New England Revolution (March 9) and in a home match against FC Dallas (March 16).
+Mensah played every minute of Crew SC first nine regular-season matches.
+He helped the Black & Gold register shutouts against the New England Revolution (March 9, April 6), against FC Dallas (March 16) and against Atlanta United (March 30).
+He did not make an appearance during the 2019 Lamar Hunt U.S. Open Cup, due to being on international duty with Gahana.

 2018 (Columbus): Jonathan Mensah made 27 regular-season appearances (26 starts as a centerback) in 2018, scoring one goal.
 He started in nine consecutive matches beginning with a road match against Toronto FC (March 3) to a home match against the San Jose Earthquakes (April 28).
 He returned to the starting lineup in home matches against the Philadelphia Union (May 9) and the Chicago Fire (May 12), helping Crew SC register shutouts in both matches.
 After a road match against the New England Revolution (May 19), Mensah was named to MLSSoccer.com’s Team of the Week.
 Mensah suffered a left thigh injury before a road match against Sporting Kansas City (May 27), and returned to the pitch as a substitute in a home match against the New York Red Bulls (June 9).
 Mensah started in consecutive matches from a home match against Atlanta United FC (June 13) and to a home match against Real Salt Lake (June 30).
 He did not make an appearance in a road match against the LA Galaxy (July 7) after being listed as questionable with a concussion.
 He returned to the starting lineup in a road match against New York City FC (July 14).
 In a road match against the New York Red Bulls (July 28), Mensah scored his first goal of the 2018 MLS regular season in the seventh minute of the match, In a home match against the Houston Dynamo (August 11), Mensah started and helped the team keep a clean sheet.
 He returned to the starting lineup in a home match against New York City FC (September 1).
 He started in the following road match against FC Dallas (September 15) and helped the club earn a clean sheet, earning a spot in MLSSoccer.com’s Team of the Week for his performance.
 He also started in consecutive matches from a home match against the Colorado Rapids (September 22) to a road match against Orlando City SC (October 21).
 After receiving a yellow card against Orlando City SC, Mensah missed a home match against Minnesota United FC (October 28) due to yellow card accumulation.
 He made three appearances (all starts as a centerback) in the Audi 2018 MLS Cup Playoffs.
 Mensah started in an Eastern Conference Knockout Round match against D.C.
 United (November 1) and in both legs of the Eastern Conference Semifinals against the New York Red Bulls (November 4 and November 11).
 He did not make an appearance in the 2018 Lamar Hunt U.S. Open Cup.